-2007 2006 2005 Book income (loss) for Taxable REIT Subsidiaries \$ (3,812) \$ 466 \$ (3,729) Tax benefit (provision) at statutory rate on earnings from continuing operations before income taxes \$ 1,296 \$ (158) \$ 1,267 Other (826) 125 764 Income tax benefit (provision) \$ 470 \$ (33) \$ 2,031
+2007 2006 2005 (2.012) 466 (2, 720) Book income (loss) for Taxable REIT Subsidiaries \$ (3,812) \$ 466 \$ (3,729) Tax benefit (provision) at statutory rate on earnings from continuing operations before income taxes \$ 1.296 \$ (158) \$ 1,267 Other Ψ (826) Ψ 125 Ψ 764 Income tax benefit (provision) \$ 470 \$ (33) \$ 2,031

 SFAS No. 109 requires recognition of deferred tax assets and liabilities for the expected future tax consequences of events that have been included in the financial statements or tax returns.
 Under this method, deferred tax assets and liabilities are determined based on the differences between the financial reporting and tax bases of assets and liabilities using enacted tax rates in effect for the year in which the differences are expected to reverse.
-The deferred tax assets and liabilities of the TRSs relate primarily to differences in the book and tax bases of property and to operating loss carryforwards for federal and state income tax purposes.
-A valuation allowance for deferred tax assets is provided if the Company believes it is more likely than not that all or some portion of the deferred tax assets will not be realized.
+The deferred tax assets and liabilities of the TRSs relate primarily to differences in the book and tax bases of property and to operating loss carryforwards for federal and state income tax assets will not be realized.
 Realization of deferred tax assets is dependent on the TRSs generating sufficient taxable income in future periods.
-The net operating loss carryforwards are currently scheduled to expire through 2027, beginning in 2017.
+The net operating loss carryforwards are currently scheduled to expire through 2027, beginning in 2012.